Quick Tips File

 Reduce TEMP Tablespace

-temporary tablespace (actually the tempfile(s) for the temporary
+their temporary tablespace (actually the tempfile(s) for the

-tablespace) to autoextend.
-A runaway query or sort can easily chew up
+temporary tablespace) to autoextend.
+A runaway query or sort can

-valuable space on the disk as the tempfiles(s) extends to accommodate
+easily chew up valuable space on the disk as the tempfiles(s)

-the request for space.
-The obvious action would
+extends to accommodate the request for space.
+The obvious action

 be to resize the tempfiles using the following statement: